 You will study:

-You will be assessed through a range of group tasks, presentations, annotated photographs, written tasks, professional discussions, observation of your practice in your school, reflective practice and professional and personal development plans.
+You will be assessed through a range of group tasks, presentations, annotated photographs, written tasks, professional discussions, observation of your practice in your school, reflective practice, and professional and personal development plans.

-You will only need to provide stationery.
+There is no specialist equipment required for this course.
+You will need to provide stationery.

 Part-time postgraduate student Louise Rae Allen says Derby College helped her land the teaching job she longed for from childhood.